TusharPanja15/dlf-camellias-sample-webpage/README.md

-# How To Run The Assignment?
+# How To Run This Project?

 To run this project, you must have installed a virtual server i.e XAMPP on your PC (for Windows) or MAMP (for Mac).
 This Assignment is in PHP with source code!